 The objective of graduation with distinction is for students to conduct original research culminating in a Senior thesis, or a performance or a choreographic project that demonstrates academic excellence.
-Graduation with Distinction could be achieved within one of the three concentrations in the form of a written Thesis, Performance Project or Choreographic Project.
+Graduation with Distinction could be achieved within one of the four Pathways in the form of a written Thesis, Performance Project or Choreographic Project.

 Students with a grade point average of 3.5 are eligible to apply for Graduation with Distinction with a Dance major, with an interdepartmental major or Program II.
 The award of Distinction requires the maintenance of this grade point average throughout the study.